-1. Support Student Attendance at the National LGBT Bar's Annual Lavender Law® Conference and Career Fair
+1. Support Student Attendance at the National LGBTQ+ Bar's Annual Lavender Law® Conference and Career Fair

-The National LGBT Bar Association works closely with NALP and with career services officers at law schools around the country to support law students in attending the LGBT Bar's annual Lavender Law® Conference and Career Fair.
-Lavender Law® is the largest LGBTQ+ legal conference in the country, with approximately 1700 attendees attending annually, including about 400 law students.
-The Conference consists of two full days of LGBTQ+ legal programming taught by the top experts in the country drawn from academia, nonprofit advocacy groups, government, and private practice, all of which is available to attending law students.
-The Bar also incorporates a half-day of career planning programming specific to law students, followed by a luncheon for students to mingle with legal recruiters, followed by the half-day career fair with approximate 200 legal employers from all employment sectors present and available for interview with students.
-Law student members of the LGBT Bar (\$40 annually group discounts available) may attend Lavender Law® at no charge; they need only provide a resume and register.
-(Note that individual membership is different from student group affiliate membership, mentioned above.)
-Many Career Services offices support their students by underwriting their membership in the Bar or, even more helpfully, by underwriting their travel and accommodations costs for the conference.
+The National LGBTQ+ Bar Association works closely with NALP and with career services officers at law schools around the country to support law students in attending the LGBTO+ Bar's annual Lavender Law[®] Conference and Career Fair.
+Lavender Law[®] is the largest LGBTQ+ legal conference in the country, with approximately 1700 attendees attending annually, including about 400 law students.
+The Conference consists of two full days of LGBTO+ legal programming taught by the top experts in the country drawn from academia, nonprofit advocacy groups, government, and private practice, all of which is available to attending law students.
+The Bar also incorporates a half-day of career planning programming specific to law students, followed by a luncheon for students to mingle with legal recruiters, followed by the half-day career fair with approximately 200 legal employers from all employment sectors present and available for interview with students.
+Law student members of the LGBTQ+ Bar (\$40 annually group discounts available) may attend Lavender Law® at no charge; they need only provide a resume and register.
+Many Career Services offices support their students by underwriting their membership in the Bar and their travel and accommodations costs for the Conference.

-In addition, on the day prior to the start of Lavender Law®, the LGBT Bar holds an application-only day of programming just for LGBTQ+ and ally law students, known as the LEAD (Legal Equality and Diversity) Academy.
+In addition, on the day prior to the start of Lavender Law[®], the LGBTQ+ Bar holds an application-only day of programming just for LGBTQ+ and ally law students, known as the LEAD (Legal Equality and Diversity) Academy.
 LEAD offers an esteemed group of faculty from AmLaw 100 law firms, the judiciary, government agencies, the nonprofit advocacy realm, and small firm practice, who serve as mentors for analysis of LGBTQ+-specific legal scenarios and for career counseling.
 The program is designed to build a base of knowledge about LGBTQ+ legal principles to create a strong foundation for future advocacy, regardless of the area of law our students may enter following law school, and to connect students with legal professionals who can serve as mentors.
-Please encourage your students to apply for LEAD if they plan to attend the Lavender Law® Conference and Career Fair.
+Please encourage your students to apply for LEAD if they plan to attend the Lavender Law[®] Conference and Career Fair.